 Avoiding contact with things which can damage the mat

 The most common solvent in use in the outdoors is the DEET in mosquito repellent.
-It will not harm the nylon of the sleeping mat, but it will destroy the proprietary coating on the outside which is designed to make the mat more waterproof/less slippery/easier to repair.
+It will not harm the nylon of the sleeping mat, but it will destroy the proprietary coating on the outside which is designed to make the mat more waterproof/less slippery/easier to repair, and the urethane laminate on the inside of the mat.
 If you are using DEET, do not spray it anywhere close to your mat.

 Another element to be aware of as an air-filled mat user is embers from a campfire.
 It may be romantic to sit or even lay close to a fire on your sleeping mat, but the embers which float off into the air are hot enough to melt holes in the nylon/urethane laminate.
 Best to avoid this risk.